-The unaudited condensed consolidated financial statements include the accounts of CRA International, Inc. and its wholly-owned subsidiaries (collectively the "Company"), which require consolidation after the elimination of intercompany accounts and transactions.
+The unaudited condensed consolidated financial statements include the accounts of CRA International, Inc. and its wholly-owned subsidiaries, which require consolidation after the elimination of intercompany accounts and transactions.
 These financial statements have been prepared in accordance with the rules and regulations of the U.S. Securities and Exchange Commission ("SEC") for Quarterly Reports on Form 10-Q. Accordingly, these financial statements do not include all the information and note disclosures required by accounting principles generally accepted in the United States of America ("GAAP") for annual financial statements.
 In the opinion of management, these financial statements reflect all adjustments of a normal, recurring nature necessary for the fair presentation of CRA's results of operations, financial position, cash flows, and shareholders' equity for the interim periods presented in conformity with GAAP.
 Results of operations for the interim periods presented herein are not necessarily indicative of results of operations for a full year.
-These financial statements should be read in conjunction with the consolidated financial statements and notes thereto for the fiscal year ended January 1, 2022 included in CRA's Annual Report on Form 10-K filed with the SEC on March 3, 2022 (the "2021 Form 10-K").
-Certain prior period amounts have been reclassified to conform to the current period presentation.
-These reclassifications had no effect on previously reported results of operations, financial position, or cash flows.
+These financial statements should be read in conjunction with the consolidated financial statements and notes thereto for the fiscal year ended December 31, 2022 included in CRA's Annual Report on Form 10-K filed with the SEC on March 2, 2023 (the "2022 Form 10-K").